Maintenance charges in public housing

 Maintenance can be organised by contacting Housing SA maintenance:

-What to do if the damage was caused by someone else
+When damage is caused by someone else

 - Report it to the police and request a police report number.